AbbasSrour/notes/Work/ERP/Sales/Order.md

 ## Form
-- [ ] Confirmation popup should be triggered if
+- [ ] Confirmation popup should be triggered only there was no quotations before it was triggered.
+- [ ] Format the Discount Field in the header
+- [ ]